Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 • Let dispatch missions bring everything in passively, or

-• Open Carl’s menu and donate directly from your own inventory.
+• Open Carl’s menu and hand over materials directly from your own inventory.

 What worked best for me was a hybrid: